 You can find out how to prove fulfilment of these criteria from the German embassy or consulate responsible for you.

 What prospects are offered by the residence title for work as a professional driver?

 As long as your employment contract applies, your residence permit can usually be extended.
 After five years of employment, you can apply for a permanent residence permit.
 The general regulations according to Section 9 Residence Act (AufenthG) apply.

-Would you like to live with your family in Germany?
+Would you like to live in Germany with your family?
 This residence permit makes it possible.
-You can read about what you need to bear in mind and which conditions apply in the Family reunification section.
+You can read up on what you need to bear in mind and which conditions apply in the Family life in Germany section.

 Federal Foreign Office (FFO)